Steve Holman (broadcaster)

 Steve Holman (born March 5, 1954, in Lawrence, Massachusetts) is an American sports broadcaster, most noted for his work as the play-by-play radio broadcaster for the Atlanta Hawks of the National Basketball Association.

-At the end of the 2024-2025 s NBA season Steve is at 3,083 consecutive Hawks broadcasts.
-That puts him only behind Chick Hearn whose record stands at 3,338 consecutive games.
-Holman broadcast his 1,500th consecutive Hawks game on March 5, 2007—his 53rd birthday.
-His 1700th consecutive Hawks broadcast came in the 2009 playoffs.
-His 2,000th consecutive broadcast was on Wednesday, January 16, 2013, when the Hawks played the Brooklyn Nets.

-The 2024-2025 NBA season is his 40th with the Atlanta Hawks.
-Holman has also covered the Atlanta Falcons and Atlanta Chiefs (soccer) and Georgia Tech baseball since moving to Atlanta in 1980.

 Holman began his NBA career in the early 1970s as a broadcast assistant to legendary Boston Celtics’ play-by-play voice Johnny Most.
 He first filled in for Most in 1976 when Most went hoarse during a game.
 His first radio job was at WCCM in Lawrence, where he was hired by station owner Curt Gowdy.
+He has since broadcast 2,648 consecutive games as of 2020.

 Holman also covered the 1996 Olympic Games in Atlanta, calling radio play-by-play action for the United States men's and women's Gold Medal basketball teams, as well as boxing the only year the United States won gold.